 What moves the cost in Garden City

-Garden City does not require Class 4 impact-resistant shingles, but homeowners who voluntarily install them can qualify for insurance premium discounts of 10–20%.
-Class 4 shingles cost 15–25% more than standard architectural shingles at installation, so the payback period depends on premium savings and hail frequency.
-Permits for Class 4 upgrades cost $100–$250 in Garden City and are arranged by the contractor.
+Garden City does not mandate Class 4 impact-resistant shingles, but homeowners who choose them during repair qualify for insurance premium discounts of 10–20 percent.
+While Class 4 shingles cost more upfront than standard architectural shingles, the long-term savings on premiums may offset the additional material expense for homeowners in hail-prone areas.

 Permit and Inspection Requirements